-This application guide describes the basic installation procedure for grouting grouted connections used in some offshore wind turbine foundations.
-The manual only describes the quality assurance of the Masterflow 9200 prior to and after the installation.
-This manual has a table of content that mentions all important area that must be filled out once the project and equipment have been chosen.
+This application guide describes the basic installation procedure for grouting grouted connections used in some onshore wind turbine foundations.
+The manual only describes the quality assurance of the Masterflow 9300 prior to and after the installation.
+This manual has a table of content that mentions all important area that have to be filled out once the project and equipment have been chosen.

-Ultra high strength, cement based grout with applied nanotechnology for grouting onshore VESTAS wind turbine installations
+Ultra high strength, cement based grout with metallic aggregate and applied nanotechnology for grouting onshore wind turbine installations